 But I know that skeptics will retort that Hitler was baptized in to the Catholic church as an infant and made statements about “the Lord” in his biography Mein Kampf (or “My Struggle”) and peppered allusions to Christianity in early speeches.

-The problem with this is (1) Hitler admitted in his biography that his speeches and book were pure political propaganda.
+The problem with this is (1) Hitler admitted in his biography that his speeches and writings were pure political propaganda.
 (2) He privately derided Christianity with zealous hatred.

 Hitler’s favorite philosopher was atheist Friedrich Nietzsche.
 In fact, he gave copies of his books to Stalin and Mussolini.
 Following Nietzsche, Hitler had these words placed over one of the gas ovens in Auschwitz, “I want to raise a generation of young people devoid of conscience, imperious, relentless and cruel.”